unlock-protocol/unlock/README.md

 ### Main Website

-Under the same domain as the iframe, it shares the data and provides a useful UI that lets the user perform payments and view transasction history.
+Under the same domain as the iframe (it's really the same app), it shares the data and provides a useful UI that lets the user perform payments and view transasction history.
 This UI should also be used to "sync" data accross multiple user agents.
 Relies on WebRTC to achieve this.

 ### Smart Contract